ameroyer/ameroyer.github.io/_posts/2018-03-01-alphacomplexes.markdown

 A triangulation of a 2D point cloud $$S \in \mathbb{R}^2$$ is triangulation of its convex hull, i.e. a partition of the hull in triangles whose vertices are points of $$S$$.
 Additionally, a <span class="keyword"> Delaunay</span> triangulation $$DT(S)$$ is such that no points in $$S$$ is inside any of the circumscribed circles to any of the triangles in $$DT(S)$$, which guarantees a certain regularity to it; In particular it typically prevents very elongated triangles.

 **Note:** According to the definition, the Delaunay Triangulation also has a limiting convex constraint.
 In order to avoid this, a classical trick is to had some boundary points to form a bounding box around the point clouds, forming a new convex hull.
 Then after the triangulation is done, we simply remove the triangles for which any vertex lies on the boundary.
-That way, we retrieve a potentially non-convex triangluation of the original point cloud $$S$$.
+That way, we retrieve a potentially non-convex triangulation of the original point cloud $$S$$.

 #### Voronoi Diagram